MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 As a seller, you can save all outgoing and incoming communication with your customers in the CRM system.
 This way, everyone in your company can see the relevant activities and use them to build advanced services that help you sell more.

 But updating the CRM with all your activities across all the communication channels you use is tedious and time-consuming.
-That's why, Copilot for Sales lets you save your Outlook interactions (emails and meetings) to the CRM with a single click.
+Therefore, Copilot for Sales lets you save your Outlook interactions (emails and meetings) to the CRM with a single click.

 > [!NOTE]
 >
 > - If you use Dynamics 365 as your CRM and have saved an email to Dynamics 365, any replies to the email are saved to CRM automatically if [server-side synchronization](/power-platform/admin/server-side-synchronization) is enabled and if any option other than **No email messages** is selected under the [Email tab in Personalization Settings](/power-apps/user/set-personal-options#email-tab-options) in Dynamics 365.
 >
 > - If you use Dynamics 365 as your CRM, you can save draft emails and appointments to Dynamics 365.
-The email is not saved to the CRM immediately, but only after it is sent.
+The email isn't saved to the CRM immediately, but only after it is sent.
 The appointment is saved immediately to the CRM.
-If you update the appointment after it is saved to the CRM, the changes are saved to the CRM automatically.
+If you updated the appointment after it is saved to the CRM, the changes are saved to the CRM automatically.
 >
-> - Saving Outlook activities from shared mailboxes is not supported.
+> - Saving Outlook activities from shared mailboxes isn't supported.
 >
 > - If you use Salesforce as your CRM, you can't save draft emails and appointments to Salesforce.
-Replies to saved emails and updates to saved events are not automatically saved either.
+Replies to saved emails and updates to saved events aren't automatically saved either.

 ## Save Outlook activities from the highlight card